 Why Choose a Residential Detox for Opiates?

-The purpose of a residential detox is to keep you safe and as comfortable as possible during the first stage of opiate recovery.
-Those of us who have been caught up in this type of addiction learn to dread the symptoms of withdrawal, and it is during this transition period that we are going to be at highest risk of relapse.
-By making this stage of recovery easier to deal with, an inpatient detox greatly increases the likelihood that we will achieve long-term recovery.
+The purpose of a residential detox is to keep you safe and as comfortable as possible during the first stage of opiate addiction treatment.
+Those of us who have been caught up in this type of addiction learn to dread the symptoms of withdrawal, and it is during this transition period that we are going to be at a high risk of relapse.

-Same Day Placement: We can get you into an opiate detox the same day you call us.
+Potential Same Day Placement: We might even be able to get you into an opiate detox the same day you call us.

 Call us 24/7 with Your Opiate Detox Questions:

 Morphine is a powerful painkiller, and those who become addicted to this drug often begin by taking it for a legitimate reason.
 Doctors will sometimes prescribe this drug for severe pain, and the risk of dependence can be low so long as people use it exactly as intended.
 The problem is that the side-effects of morphine are pleasant, and it becomes tempting to take the drug for a reason other than for why it is prescribed (e.g. to relax after a stressful day).

 Morphine is addictive like heroin, and it doesn't take long for those who abuse this drug to develop a habit.
 Once the person has become dependent, it means he/she is likely to develop a tolerance for it and experience withdrawals when the drug is stopped or significantly reduced.
 At this stage, a residential detox where you can be supported as you come off the drug could be your first step toward recovery.